hydren-crypto/stampchain/docs/src20.md

 The first `vout` output `0` is the destination address for a transfer `"address": "bc1q4lwvx2380r4axmzgt8rnqxa5cvktt8unqlnka6"`

-The components of the multisig `ScriptPubKey` are:
+The components of the second multisig `ScriptPubKey` are:

 - `1`: This is the number of required signatures for the transaction to be valid.
 Always 1 for SRC-20
 - `03c46b73fe2ff939bea5d0a577950dc8876e863bed11c887d681417dfd70533e51`: This is the SRC-20 encoded data